MIT recurring payments

 Currently, recurring payments can only be accepted from a bank card; other options will be added soon.

 A new token is generated for each new payment made using the same card.
 This token is linked to the payment, not to the card.
-If you need to identify the card, you can use the Card identifier.
+If you need to identify the card, you can use the card identifier.

 How to create a recurring payment